shawnajean/movie-website/README.md

 Or download it using the green "Clone or download" button above and then clicking "Download ZIP".

-Once you have the repository downloaded, you'll need to create a new file in the project directly locally.
+Once you have the repository downloaded, you'll need to create a new file in the project directory.
 The file needs to be named `config.py` and include your API key and list ID with these variable names:

 ```
 themoviedb_list_id = "XXXXX"